QiWang98/VideoRFT/README.md

 bash ./src/scripts/run_sft_video.sh
 ```

-You may skip this step by directly using our pretrained SFT model from [🤗VideoRFT-SFT](https://huggingface.co).
-(Coming Soon!)
+You may skip this step by directly using our pretrained SFT model from [🤗VideoRFT-SFT](https://huggingface.co/QiWang98/VideoRFT-SFT).

 ### Reinforcement Learning (RL)